FairSHAP: Preprocessing for Fairness Through Attribution-Based Data Augmentation

 \section{Conclusion}

 In this paper, we introduced FairSHAP, an innovative preprocessing framework that leverages Shapley value attribution to enhance fairness in ML models.
 FairSHAP effectively identifies and systematically adjusts fairness-critical instances using interpretable feature importance measures and instance-level matching across sensitive groups.
-Our approach significantly improves fairness metrics such as \gls{dr}, \gls{dp} and \gls{eo} across various datasets.
+Our approach significantly reduces fairness metrics such as \gls{dr}, \gls{dp} and \gls{eo} across various datasets.
 Crucially, FairSHAP achieves these improvements while perturbing the data as minimally as possible, largely preserving data fidelity and, in certain cases, even enhancing predictive accuracy.
-As a transparent and model-agnostic method, FairSHAP integrates into existing machine learning pipelines, providing actionable insights into bias sources and fostering accountable and equitable AI systems. \paragraph{Future work} In our future work, we target: \textit{(1)} Finding a new matching method relationship in addition to NN; \textit{(2)} Designing a specific individual fairness measure $ L_{\text{fair}} $ to bound \gls{dr}, \gls{eo} separately, in line with the discussion presented in Appendix~\ref{app3:dr-dp}; \textit{(3)} Improving computational strategies for Shapley value estimation will reduce computational overhead and increase the applicability of FairSHAP in high-dimensional data scenarios, thereby alleviating the computational complexity limitations that hinder its efficiency and scalability.
+As a transparent and model-agnostic method, FairSHAP integrates into existing machine learning pipelines, providing actionable insights into bias sources and fostering accountable and equitable AI systems. \paragraph{Future work} In our future work, we target: \textit{(1)} Finding a new matching method relationship in addition to nearest-neighbor matching; \textit{(2)} Accelerating FairSHAP by integrating more efficient Shapley value estimation methods, in order to overcome computational complexity limitations (see Appendix~\ref{app:complexity} and Appendix~\ref{app:appendix_shap_experiments}).